table of contents

 - Medication side effects, especially narcotics and antidepressants

-Treating the underlying conditions may lead to a normalization of testosterone levels.
+Treating the underlying conditions that cause low T may normalize your testosterone levels.

-If your testosterone measurements are abnormal, your healthcare provider may want to check additional lab tests like luteinizing hormone, follicle-stimulating hormone (FSH), or dehydroepiandrosterone sulfate (DHEA-S).
+If your testosterone measurements are abnormal, your healthcare provider may want to run additional lab tests like luteinizing hormone (LH), follicle-stimulating hormone (FSH), or dehydroepiandrosterone sulfate (DHEA-S) to learn more.

-What happens if your free testosterone is low?
+What happens if you have low free testosterone levels?

-Even if your total testosterone concentration test results are average, you may still have low free testosterone, which can lead to symptoms of hypogonadism like (Sizar, 2021):
+Even if your total testosterone concentration test results are average, you may still have low free testosterone levels.
+Low free testosterone levels may lead to frustrating symptoms of hypogonadism, including (Sizar, 2022):